Christoph16478/iq/iq_python.md

 __**kwargs__

-**kwargs is a special syntax used in the function definition to pass variable-length keyworded arguments.
+is a special syntax used in the function definition to pass variable-length keyworded arguments.
 Here, also, “kwargs” is used just by convention.
 You can use any other name.
 Keyworded argument means a variable that has a name when passed to a function.
 It is actually a dictionary of the variable names and its value.